OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 ## Integrating with GitHub Actions

-Octopus Deploy has a custom GitHub Action, [install-octocli](https://github.com/marketplace/actions/install-octopus-cli).
+Octopus Deploy has a custom GitHub Action, [Install Octopus CLI](https://github.com/marketplace/actions/install-octopus-cli).

-The GitHub Action `install-octocli` installs the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) on any operating system, including:
+The GitHub Action `install-octopus-cli-action` installs the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) on any operating system, including:
 - Windows
 - MacOS
 - Linux
 - Self-Hosted Runners

-Once the Octopus Deploy CLI is installed, you can perform any action that you would on the terminal using the CLI.
+Once the Octopus CLI is installed, you can perform any action that you would on the terminal using the CLI.

 ## GitHub Actions secrets